g0dEngineer/AURA_AEON_HUMAN/README.md

 	3.e: Install pygame:  python -m pip install pygame.
 This enables playing of ambience files

 5. Prepare aura_human_blender_plugin.zip.
-	* Extract, navigate to utils.py file, and change the tempdir portion that applies to your machine.
-"C:/Users/18765/"
+	i Extract, navigate to utils.py file, and change the tempdir portion that applies to your machine.
+"C:/Users/18765/" ii Zip the plugin, ensure all files are in one folder. iii Now zip plugin data again.
- 	* Zip the plugin, ensure all files are in one folder.
-Don't nest by having the plugin files in a subfolder.
-Ensure by going into root level of plugin, where py files are including utils, and seelct all and zip from there.
- 	* Now zip plugin data again.
 (Apologies for this flow.
-This ai model param could have been made into a customizable param hence requiring no re-zipping, like my working sound param in this plugin, maybe in a later update :)
- 	* Open blender > Edit > Preferences > Addons > Navigate to zip in aeon folder/addons.
+This ai model param could have been made into a customizable param hence requiring no re-zipping, like my working sound param in this plugin, maybe in a later update :) iv Open blender > Edit > Preferences > Addons > Navigate to zip in aeon folder/addons.

 7. At the plugin section, give AuraAeon a place to establish a working speech file directory, where speech is generated and converted to facial  expressions.